 - names of all presenters and their schools;

 - your choice of a talk or poster presentation; and

 Abstracts are due by Friday, March 27, 2015.
 Click the "Abstracts from MUMS 2014" button below to see examples of how to write an abstract.
 If you have any questions, email MUMS@simpson.edu to contact symposium co-director Dr. Bill Schellhorn (phone 515-961-1321).

 Click on the buttons above for the latest versions of the schedules and abstracts for the student talk and poster sessions (Sessions A-G).
 If you are presenting, please check your information and email MUMS@simpson.edu with any corrections.
-The button for the MUMS 2014 abstracts is provided so you can see examples of how to write an abstract.

 Click on the buttons above for information about student travel stipends and frequently asked questions about traveling to Simpson College.
 Travel stipends will be awarded in the order they are received and as funding allows, so make your request early!